 Eleanor B. Schille-Hudson

-I am a Ph.D. student in Cognitive Science & Cognitive Psychology at Indiana University, Bloomington.
-My faculty advisors are David Landy (now at Netflix) and Rob Goldstone.
+I am a Postdoctoral Research Scientist in Anthropology working with Tanya Luhrmann at Stanford University.
+I earned my Ph.D. in Cognitive Science & Cognitive Psychology at Indiana University, Bloomington.
+My faculty advisors were David Landy (now at Netflix) and Rob Goldstone.
 My research generally investigates the cognitive mechanisms of perception, attention, and memory.
 Lately, my focus has been on understanding how people's beliefs are formed and how they update, as well as how those beliefs go on to affect behavior, especially in religious contexts.
 I employ a combination of behavioral studies, computational modeling, and philosophical thinking.

 You can check out my projects past and present in the Research Projects section above.